Discovering Turkeys Ancient Secrets / My Family Week in Antalya

 Discovering Turkey's Ancient Secrets - Gobekli Tepe

-Especially getting on to the topic of the underground City of ‘Derinkuyu.
+Especially getting on to the topic of the underground City of ‘Derinkuyu – which I will write a quick section on before I continue with writing about my actual week away.

 About Derinkuyu – Built Before The Great Flood?

-This is an Underground Ancient City thought to have been built in the 8th Century CE by the Indo-European Phrygians.
-Although, contrary to this It was thought to have been a refuge centre by Christians in the Byzantine era, and going back even further it was used by the Anatolian Hittites in the 15th century BC.
+Derinkuyu, an underground city in Cappadocia, was thought to be built in the 8th century CE by the Phrygians, later used as a refuge by Byzantine Christians, and even earlier by the Anatolian Hittites in the 15th century BC.

 Göbekli Tepe – up in Mount Nemrut is in another part of Turkey to Derinkuyu but both sites seem to point towards an advanced civilization in the ancient past.